bcampbell/tb-notes/folder-ideas.md

   - For local folders, database holds only version of metadata?
   - For IMAP, a lot of metadata comes from server? (read, tags...)

+Folder naming can be constrained by protocol (and filesystem).

+Messages can be moved between folders.

+Messages in folders can be deleted
+  - Some protocols (eg IMAP) support mark-as-deleted (and an undelete operation)
+  - Deletion can mean move-to-trash or actual deletion.

 more to come.

 ## IDEAS